A “Gratitude Economy”is Coming

 The short answer is, I’ve been underwriting Ever Widening Circles (EWC) personally for 5 years while we worked to make it worthy of a something I’m calling the beginning of a “gratitude economy.”
 This is a wave of responsibility and goodwill that is starting to replace the “attention economy” that currently dominates how the internet works.

-You see, back when all my idea bubbles for EWC were coalescing, I suspected the social responsibility (SR) movement would eventually become an exciting, crowded space filled with pioneers who would find the current “attention economy” of the web a mismatch with their values.
-To most of them, being “responsible’ means making the world a better place and there is almost no correlation between that goal and the current chaos on the web based on who can get our attention.
+You see, back when all my idea bubbles for EWC were coalescing, I noticed that more and more corporations were wanting to be seen as socially responsible and I suspected the internet would eventually become an exciting, crowded space filled with pioneers who would find the current “attention economy” of the web a mismatch with their values.
+To most in this new breed of business owners, being “responsible’ means making the world a better place while still being profitable, and there is almost no correlation between that goal and the current chaos on the web which is singularly based on who can get our attention.

 You see, one of the many things I’ve learned from writing or editing over a thousand articles on insights and innovations for Ever Widening Circles, is that every single click we make is being counted by someone who is keenly interested in what gets our attention.
 I’m not referring to some sort of diabolical conspiracy, it’s just how the web evolved.
 In fact, we are all a part of the fundamental engine of the web which is “counting clicks”.